SummaryRead the full fact sheet

 Diagnosis of hepatitis B

-Blood tests are available to determine if you are or have been infected with hepatitis B. It may take six months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
-During this six-month period, you may be infected with hepatitis B and should take action to prevent potential infection of other people.
+are available to determine if you are or have been infected with hepatitis B. It may take 6 months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
+During this 6-month period, until you know whether you are infected or not, take action to prevent potential infection of other people.

-There are also tests that can assess liver damage from hepatitis B. The interpretation of these tests can be complicated and specialist advice is needed, so it is best to talk to your doctor.
+There are also tests that can assess liver damage from hepatitis B. The interpretation of these tests can be complicated and specialist advice is needed, so talk to your doctor.

-Current treatments available include antiviral medications, some of which are covered by the Pharmaceutical Benefits Scheme.
-If you have long-term hepatitis B, you should consult with your doctor who will monitor your condition and, if necessary, refer you to a specialist.
-It is also a good idea to limit how much alcohol you drink and to eat a well-balanced, low-fat diet.
+If you have long-term hepatitis B, consult with your doctor.
+They will monitor your condition and, if necessary, refer you to a specialist.

 Immunisation for hepatitis B

-Immunisation is the best protection against hepatitis B infection and a course of vaccination is recommended for all babies and those in high-risk groups.
+Immunisation is the best protection against hepatitis B infection.
+A course of vaccination is recommended for all babies and people in high-risk groups.

-- babies at two, four and six months – immunisation in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)
+- Babies at 2, 4 and 6 months – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine).

-- children up to and including nine years of age.
+- up to and including 9 years of age.

-In Victoria, free hepatitis B vaccine is provided for people who are at increased risk including:
+In Victoria, free hepatitis B vaccine is provided for people who are at increased risk of infection, including:

 - Aboriginal and Torres Strait Islander people.

-Immunisation is also recommended, but not necessarily free, for people who are at increased risk, including:
+Immunisation is also recommended, but not necessarily free, for people who are at increased risk of infection, including:

-- workers who come into regular contact with blood or tissue such as funeral workers, embalmers, tattooists or other people who come into regular contact with human tissue, blood or body fluids or used needles or syringes
+- Workers who come into regular contact with blood and other body fluids or tissue such as funeral workers, embalmers, tattooists, and people who come into regular contact with used needles or syringes.

-Remember that being immunised against hepatitis B does not protect you against HIV, hepatitis C or other diseases spread by blood or bodily fluids.
-It is important that you take precautions to ensure you are not exposed to these diseases.
+Remember that being immunised against hepatitis B does not protect you against HIV, hepatitis C or other diseases spread by blood or body fluids, so you still need to take precautions to ensure you are not exposed to these diseases.

 Pregnancy and hepatitis B immunisation